 Yes.
 This step separates the serious professionals from the amateurs.
 Don't try to do it yourself either.
 As a fellow author, I understand how tempting this is, but believe me, you cannot see the errors in your work at this stage.

 Many beginning writers feel lost when it comes to self-editing.
 I’m here to help.
 Feel free to send me your questions and make use of the Resources page.

 Get a detailed assessment of your needs and a recommended plan of action.
 For most authors, this is a great entry point.
 The evaluation is usually about five pages long.
 No edits are made directly to your document.

 If your manuscript is complete (or nearly so), get a deep analysis of the elements of fiction such as:

 Line editing improves readability and rhythm to make your manuscript sparkle.
-This service includes a light copyedit.
+This service is separate from a copy edit.
 I check for:

 Copyediting is the step between final draft and typesetting.
 This is the last pass to fix the following errors:

 This step occurs after pages are typeset, before printing or e-book distribution.
 It involves checking the page proofs for problems that have crept in during typesetting.
 This isn't the time for fixing grammatical errors.